Phillip Isenberg: Teaching career

-Isenberg currently teaches public policy development and budget and fiscal policy at the McGeorge School of Law, and previously at the Goldman School of Public Policy at UC Berkeley and the Graduate School of Public Policy, California State University, Sacramento.
+Isenberg taught public policy development and budget and fiscal policy at the McGeorge School of Law, and previously at the Goldman School of Public Policy at UC Berkeley and the Graduate School of Public Policy, California State University, Sacramento.

 Board memberships

-Isenberg serves as the vice-president of WEAVE (Women Escaping a Violent Environment) which is located in Sacramento.
-He is a member of the advisory board to California Lawyer magazine and the board of directors of 21st Century Insurance Company and Verge Center For The Arts.
+Isenberg served as the vice-president of WEAVE (Women Escaping a Violent Environment) which is located in Sacramento.
+He was a member of the advisory board to California Lawyer magazine and the board of directors of 21st Century Insurance Company and Verge Center For The Arts.

 In 2004, Isenberg became the chair of the Marine Life Protection Act Blue Ribbon Task Force, which is conducting a two-year study of how best to protect the oceans off California.
 Created by the Agency, with funding from the nonprofit Resources Legacy Fund Foundation, this program is part of the Arnold Schwarzenegger Administration's Oceans Initiative.

+Death

+Phillip Isenberg died on October 26, 2023, at the age of 84.